elmtree-askmo/cloudcannon-app/content/learn/sociology/how-did-the-opening-of-roads-and-public-parks-influence-political-public-space-in-beijing.md

 url: /learn/sociology/questions/how-did-the-opening-of-roads-and-public-parks-influence-political-public-space-in-beijing
 score: -1.0
 related_article1:
-    id: 169052
+    id: 169050
-    title: Discuss the vulnerability of Habermas's public sphere to state pressure and its structural transformation.
+    title: >-
+        How did the May Fourth Movement serve as a turning point in modern Chinese history?
     subject: Sociology
-    url: /learn/sociology/questions/discuss-the-vulnerability-of-habermass-public-sphere-to-state-pressure-and-its-structural-transformation
+    url: /learn/sociology/questions/how-did-the-may-fourth-movement-serve-as-a-turning-point-in-modern-chinese-history
 related_article2:
-    id: 169039
+    id: 169046
-    title: What were the key spatial changes in Republican Beijing that impacted collective political action?
+    title: >-
+        What are the different types of collective political actions, and how do they utilize space in Beijing?
     subject: Sociology
-    url: /learn/sociology/questions/what-were-the-key-spatial-changes-in-republican-beijing-that-impacted-collective-political-action
+    url: /learn/sociology/questions/what-are-the-different-types-of-collective-political-actions-and-how-do-they-utilize-space-in-beijing
 related_article3:
-    id: 169044
+    id: 169045
+    title: >-
-    title: How did the nested spatial layout of Imperial Beijing transition into the Republican period, and what was its impact on public space?
+        What role did the development of public parks play in the spatial change of Beijing and its influence on political action?
     subject: Sociology
-    url: /learn/sociology/questions/how-did-the-nested-spatial-layout-of-imperial-beijing-transition-into-the-republican-period-and-what-was-its-impact-on-public-space
+    url: /learn/sociology/questions/what-role-did-the-development-of-public-parks-play-in-the-spatial-change-of-beijing-and-its-influence-on-political-action
 related_article4:
-    id: 169053
+    id: 169052
-    title: What is the role of human agency in Arendt's concept of public space, and why is collective action important?
+    title: >-
+        Discuss the vulnerability of Habermas's public sphere to state pressure and its structural transformation.
     subject: Sociology
-    url: /learn/sociology/questions/what-is-the-role-of-human-agency-in-arendts-concept-of-public-space-and-why-is-collective-action-important
+    url: /learn/sociology/questions/discuss-the-vulnerability-of-habermass-public-sphere-to-state-pressure-and-its-structural-transformation
 related_article5:
-    id: 169048
+    id: 169039
-    title: Describe the transformation of Tiananmen Square from an empty space to a political symbol.
+    title: >-
+        What were the key spatial changes in Republican Beijing that impacted collective political action?
     subject: Sociology
-    url: /learn/sociology/questions/describe-the-transformation-of-tiananmen-square-from-an-empty-space-to-a-political-symbol
+    url: /learn/sociology/questions/what-were-the-key-spatial-changes-in-republican-beijing-that-impacted-collective-political-action
 ---

 &nbsp;